Homelessness in California: Housing assistance via Medi-Cal

 California launched the CalAIM program in 2022, allowing some vulnerable patients to use their health insurance plans for housing-related needs, including finding affordable housing, paying rental deposits, preventing evictions, and addressing home health hazards.
 A pilot program conducted in Alameda County in 2016–2021 assisted 30,000 patients.
-Of those who were homeless, 36% obtained in permanent housing.
+Of those who were homeless, 36% obtained permanent housing.

 Federal authorization to use Medi-Cal (California's Medicaid program) for housing purposes lasts through 2026.

 California requested federal authorization to expand these services by providing short-term rent subsidies to homeless patients and those at risk of losing their homes.

 Criminalization of homelessness

+See above, in Criminal justice system, for how criminalization of homelessness leads to a cycle of homelessness and incarceration.

 Local governments in California have experimented with criminalizing homelessness.
 For example, some jurisdictions have made it a crime to sleep outdoors or in motor vehicles.

 The Court of Appeals for the Ninth Circuit's 2018 ruling in Martin v.
 Boise temporarily restricted California governments' abilities to enforce such anti-vagrancy laws.
 The court held that cities could not criminalize sleeping outdoors on public property if there were not enough shelter beds available for homeless people, as this would violate the Eighth Amendment to the US Constitution.

 [T]he Eighth Amendment prohibits the imposition of criminal penalties for sitting, sleeping, or lying outside on public property for homeless individuals who cannot obtain shelter....
 That is, as long as there is no option of sleeping indoors, the government cannot criminalize indigent, homeless people for sleeping outdoors, on public property, on the false premise they had a choice in the matter.